Abnormal Slow Electroencephalography Activity in Eyes-Open and Eyes-Closed Conditions as an Optimal Marker for Tinnitus

 Abstract

-Method: QEEG was analyzed in forty-six subjects with tinnitus (34 men and 12 women), in two eye conditions (open/close) for 3 minutes at resting position.
-Relative power of delta, theta, alpha, beta and gamma bands estimated by sLORETA software.
-Average of 30 electrodes across the scalp was measured for relative power at each rhythm separately and also, Paired T-test analysis for comparison of Delta/Alpha (DAR), Delta+Theta/Alpha+Beta (DTABR) between open/close eyes were done.
+Methods: Participants were 46 people with tinnitus (34 males and 12 females).
+Their QEEG was recorded in two eye conditions (close/open) for three minutes at resting position.
+Relative power of delta, theta, alpha, beta and gamma bands were estimated.
+Paired t-test was used for comparison of Delta/Alpha Ratio (DAR), and Delta+Theta/Alpha+Beta Ratio (DTABR) between the two eye conditions.

 2. Møller AR.
 Pathophysiology of tinnitus.
 Otolaryngol Clin North Am.
 2003;36(2):249-66, v-vi.
 [DOI:10.1016/s0030-6665(02)00170-6]